polydes/simpleshare/README.md

 You can share a message with a website and with an image, via all existing apps on a mobile device.
 This extension use the IMAGE API to share an image.

-<span font="color:red;">The website or screenshot will share with Facebook and not the message.
+<span style="color:red;">The website or screenshot will share with Facebook and not the message.
 All other apps works fine..</span><br/>
 It seems that a recent update to the Facebook application has replaced the in-built Facebook share activity with one that ignores status text .

 Facebook's policies don't allow you to pre-populate status messages and require all content to be user generated - while I understand the intention behind this, I personally think it is kind of stupid in many cases - For example in my game I want to pre-populate the user's score, but now I can't, so the user is presented with an empty dialog box.
 I will probably simply remove the Facebook sharing option as no-one will ever use it now.<br/>